Dorukyum/Bond/README.md

 ### ➕ Other
 - `/timestamp`: View the current timestamp
-- `/afk`: Set your AFK status to respond to pings
 - `/ping`: View the bot's websocket latency

 ## How to Contribute